Oliver S.

 12/12/2023

-For the past month we have been making our poster and watering the microgreens.
+For the past month, we have been making our poster and watering the microgreens.
 We did come up with some new experiments to do next see on our poster.
-Next semester we are going to do a lot of experiments about mushroom.
+Next semester we are going to do a lot of experiments about mushrooms.

 12/14/2023

 Today I worked on setting up a webcam for the freshwater fish tank.
-I am going to use a heat shrinking plastic to make the webcam water proof.
+I am going to use a heat-shifting plastic to make the webcam water proof.
 I took some mushroom water to do experiments on.

 1/2/2024

-To start off our first class of the new year we decided to start up our new mushroom and brine shrimp.
+To start our first class of the new year we decided to start up our new mushroom and brine shrimp.
 We cut the new mushrooms into 8 different size pieces each.
-We put them in water to let them grow over night and collected the mushroom spoor juice from the pink oyster mushroom.
-Our next steps will be to plant all of the plants and put mushrooms in 6 of the 8 planters we will be making. also test how the mushroom spore water effects asparagus ferns and philodendron.
-The mushroom asparagus gets watered 35ml of mushroom water and the other one gets 35ml of water.
+We put them in water to let them grow overnight and collected the mushroom spoor juice from the pink oyster mushroom.
+Our next steps will be to plant all of the plants and put mushrooms in 6 of the 8 planters we will be making. also test how the mushroom spore water affects asparagus ferns and philodendrons.
+The mushroom asparagus gets watered with 35ml of mushroom water and the other one gets 35ml of water.
 The philodendron gets 55ml of mushroom water and the other gets 55ml of water.

 1/3/2024